 Marketing and Quantitative Analysis introduces the marketing management processes that can be applied to various global markets.
 Topics include understanding market metrics, consumer market dynamics, consumer behavior and social/cultural trends, organizational buying behaviors, market segmentation, global branding, management of goods and services in diverse markets, and marketing decision systems.
 Restricted to M.S. in Commerce students.

 Organizational Behavior examines human behavior both within the organization and within the global business environment.
 It discusses personal effectiveness and interpersonal skills in a global climate.
-Topics include cross-cultural differences, global and virtual teams, leadership, conflict resolution, decision making, and creating high-performance teams.
+Topics include cross-cultural differences, global and virtual teams, leadership, conflict resolution, decision-making, and creating high-performance teams.
 Restricted to M.S. in Commerce students.